aixnr/linken/docs/building.md

 # To clear builder's cache
 docker builder prune

-# To force a clean build by pulling latest version and no caching
-docker build --pull --no-cache --tag aixnr/linken:latest .
 ```

 On a 4c/8t machine (AMD Ryzen 5 1400), the whole container build step could take around 5 - 6 minutes to complete.